Modern School (New Delhi): Origins

 A sister school, Modern School, Vasant Vihar, was established in South Delhi in 1975.
 Three additional National Capital Region campuses have since been established in Kundli, Haryana, Faridabad, Haryana, and Ghaziabad, Uttar Pradesh.

 Principals

 Reflecting its founder's pan-India vision, Kamala Bose, the school's first principal, was recruited from Calcutta (now Kolkata).
 Bose championed the need for better educational facilities in a country shaking off its colonial yoke, noting, "If the education imparted to the people has been seriously lacking in quantity, it has been still more sadly wanting in quality."

-Modern School's longest-serving principal, Mr. M. N. Kapur, was a mentor to generations of students.
-In 1969 he was awarded one of India's highest civilian honors, the Padma Shri.